Mrs. GuerreroCentury High School

 AP SPANISH LANGUAGE & CULTURE

 The AP Spanish Language & Culture course is conducted completely in Spanish.
 Students expand their communication skills in Spanish through daily classroom with authentic resources like newspapers, magazine articles, letters, internet articles, as well as through the reading of short stories and literary texts.
 As the students grapple with the topics and themes provided by the different sources, they improve their oral and written expression in a variety of styles from describing and summarizing to inquiring, and persuading in the most appropriate register according to the audience.

 SPANISH LANGUAGE ARTS & CULTURE A

 Spanish Language & Culture A is designed to provide students with a solid foundation in the four major language skills: listening, speaking, reading, and writing.
 The focus is primarily to teach beginning Spanish grammar, oral communication, and reading comprehension.

-Spanish III (advanced) course is designed for the students who have successfully completed the Spanish II (advanced) course.
-The emphasis is to develop a more standardized level of Spanish.
-Students will continue to develop an advanced command of Spanish and increase their level of proficiency and communication skills.
+The emphasis of Spanish II is to develop a more standardized level of Spanish.
+Students will develop an advanced command of Spanish and increase their level of proficiency and communication skills.
 Students will develop knowledge of Spanish-speaking countries, culture, and people.
 A further refinement of oral and written language skills will be emphasized through literature, contemporary events, historical essays, and multimedia resources.